zjwang1013/sparseGFM/README.md

 ## References

 For more detailed information about the methodology and theoretical properties, please refer to the associated research papers and documentation.
+The related papers are currently under review; we will update the information as soon as they are accepted and published.

 ## License